IsaacScript/isaacscript/packages/docs/docs/main/refactoring-mod.md

   checkApplyGreenCandleEffect();
 }

-// (All of the rest of the Green Candle poisoning code goes here.)
+// (All of the rest of the Green Candle poisoning code goes here.
+Make sure to change the
+// "GREEN_CANDLE" constant to "CollectibleTypeCustom.GREEN_CANDLE" to reflect the fact that we moved
+// it to an enum.)
 ```

 ## 5) Done